German Shepherds and Dangerous Foods: 8 You Must Avoid

 8. Raw Fish

-Raw fish can carry parasites and bacteria like salmonella and listeria.
-I’ve seen dogs develop severe gastrointestinal infections after eating raw fish scraps.
+Raw fish can carry parasites and harmful bacteria like salmonella and listeria.
+I’ve treated dogs who developed severe gastrointestinal infections after eating raw fish scraps.
+Cooked fish is safer, offering high-quality protein and omega-3s to support joints, muscles, and coat health.

 Recommended Foods for German Shepherds